• Skip to primary navigation

 • Pour the butterfly pea lemonade over the ice, up to about half of each glass.

-• Fill the rest of each glass with soda water.
+• Fill the rest of each glass with soda water and enjoy right away.

 Notes